2018 CIRAD Award

-CIRAD award for the best summary submitted at the first Joint AITVM-STVM International Conference, to support the participation of one young student from low and middle income countries.
+CIRAD award for the best summary submitted at the second Joint AITVM-STVM International Conference “Animal Health in the Tropics: Building the puzzle from research to application”, to support the participation of one young student from low and middle income countries.

-CIRAD is offering an award of 3,000 USD to cover registration fee, travel expenses and accommodation for a young scientist at the first joint AITVM/STVM international conference 2016.
+CIRAD is offering an award of 3,000 USD to cover registration fee, travel expenses and accommodation for a young scientist at the second joint AITVM/STVM international conference 2018 in Buenos Aires, Argentina.

 CIRAD is the French Agricultural Research Centre for International Development, an organization working for the sustainable development of agronomy in tropical and Mediterranean countries.

-CIRAD works hand-in-hand with local people and the local environment, on complex, ever-changing issues: food security, ecological intensification, emerging diseases, the future of agriculture in developing countries.
+CIRAD works hand-in-hand with local people and the local environment, on complex, ever-changing issues: food security, ecological intensification, animal and public health, animal and zoonotic infectious diseases, the future of agriculture in developing countries.

 CIRAD which belongs since a long time to AITVM and STVM, always promotes reinforcement of partner capacity building and sharing of relevant scientific results with partners from low and middle outcome countries.
 In this context, CIRAD considers that it is essential to give the opportunity for young scientists to participate and present their results to international conferences in order to valorise their scientific project and meet outstanding researchers specialized on veterinary medicine and animal health.

-The award is to encourage and support one student from a developing country to attend the joint AITVM-STVM conference to be held in Berlin, September 4-8, 2016.
+The award is to encourage and support one student from a developing country to attend the second joint AITVM-STVM conference to be held in Buenos Aires, Argentina, September 23-28, 2018.
 The selection will be made by a committee appointed by CIRAD and based on scientific merit.
-The winner will be asked to prepare a 15 minute oral presentation of his/her work to the conference in Berlin.
+The winner will be asked to prepare a 15 minute oral presentation of his/her work to the conference in Buenos Aires.

 Please Note: The award covers the basic costs associated with attending the meeting.
 The student applicant agrees to assume responsibility for any additional expenses incurred.